Huangphoux/uit-SE357_requirement/docs/1. BRD/us/Student/4.2_Submit_Assignments.typ

 - Epic: Assignment Management
 - Actor: Student
-- MVP: Yes
+- MVP: Yes4
-- BR: BR14
 - Description / Notes: Upload or write submissions.
 This includes creating, updating, and deleting submissions before the deadline.
 - As a: Student
 - I want to: CRUD submissions with file or text
 - So that: My teacher can review it
 - Trigger: The student wants to submit, edit, or delete an assignment submission.
 - Pre-condition:
   - The student is logged in and enrolled in the course.
   - The assignment is open for submissions.
 - Post-condition:
   - The submission is created, updated, or deleted.
 - Solution (Step-by-Step):
   - Open assignment page
   - Upload file or write in editor